Debbie Dawson MA MBACP(Accred) Registered Counsellor, Supervisor

 BSc (Hons) Pharmacology (1987)

 I have experience counselling clients in a wide range of settings, including a national mental health charity, a local womens' counselling service, an agency offering support to young people, a FE college and an organisation offering counselling to GP referred clients.
+I have been working with clients in a private practice setting since 2012.

 My experience ranges from short-term counselling (5 sessions) through medium term counselling (20 sessions) to open-ended counselling.